 As does every major city, Athens offers a wide selection of restaurants, taverns and fast food options, as well as the emergence of ‘modern Greek fusion’ cuisine.
 There are also several other ethnic eateries to be found here and there offering a variety of Asian, Indian and Middle-Eastern fare.

-What is so special about Greek cuisine? i Greek cuisine is famous for its healthy Mediterranean diet, as it offers a wide variety of flavours incorporating what is produced/ grown/ caught in the local region, enhanced by hand-picked spices and other things ‘found in nature’ (for instance teas and age-old, plant-based remedies.
+What is so special about Greek cuisine? i Greek cuisine is famous for its healthy Mediterranean diet, as it offers a wide variety of flavors incorporating what is produced/ grown/ caught in the local region, enhanced by hand-picked spices and other things ‘found in nature’ (for instance teas and age-old, plant-based remedies.

-Even what is considered ‘fast-food’, like souvlaki or gyro, or cheese pies for instance, are not made of unrecognisable over-processed food, so this is rather unique in itself in comparison to most westernised countries.
+Even what is considered ‘fast-food’, like souvlaki or gyro, or cheese pies for instance, are not made of unrecognizable over-processed food, so this is rather unique in itself in comparison to most westernized countries.
 Despite differences in what is available in different parts of Greece, and availability of certain vegetables and fruits as the seasons change, the main staple ingredient used throughout the country no matter what is cooked, is Greece’s world-famous extra virgin olive oil.

 Most visitors are only familiar with the touristic side of the Greek cuisine and visit Greece knowing only the most popular dishes that are also served in their country of origin or on eatery signs in the central touristy ancient Plaka area, like moussaka, souvlaki, gyros, calamari, Greek salad and roasted lamb.

-Although these are very tasty options, even more so when you go to smaller ‘neighbourhood’ taverns where the food is less rushed and made with a little more pride and care, Greece’s cuisine has has so much more to offer!
+Although these are very tasty options, even more so when you go to smaller ‘neighborhood’ taverns where the food is less rushed and made with a little more pride and care, Greece’s cuisine has has so much more to offer!
 Depending on where you decide to enjoy your meal, the flavours are mainly influenced by the islands of Crete, Santorini, Corfu and the regions outside of Athens the Peloponnese and the northern part of Greece, combined with oriental flavors from the former coast of Turkey (also called Politiki kouzina) - the added charm of these ‘local’ eateries is that they may even include some older loved family recipes of the village where the owner or their family is from, giving each place an extra special little touch on the menu and often influences the atmosphere or ‘vibe’ of each place.

 Unknown names to foreign visitors come up like apaki, sofrito, kalitsounia ,bourgeto, antikristo, manestra, fricasse, anthous, pitakia kesarias, skopelitiki, gouna pariani, lemonato, tas kempap, tampoule and hundreds more.
 All these regional, rustic, dried, pickled and fresh ingredient combinations, flavors and recipes combined together complete the unique gastronomical experience of Greek cuisine.
 So how to choose where to eat?
-Although there are a couple of great places within the city centre where locals like to go which are lesser-found or influenced by the tourist market, the smaller restaurants and local neighbourhood taverns just outside the buzz of the city centre are much better quality, cheaper in general (and it is usually much more fun with the locals!).
+Although there are a couple of great places within the city centre where locals like to go which are lesser-found or influenced by the tourist market, the smaller restaurants and local neighborhood taverns just outside the buzz of the city centre are much better quality, cheaper in general (and it is usually much more fun with the locals!).

 You came all the way to Greece for an experience, so why not get away from the mass crowds of Plaka where the food quality can be a bit of a gamble, and the restaurants around Piraeus harbour and a couple of upmarket suburbs which tend to be terribly expensive.